Eintracht Frankfurt beat Borussia Mönchengladbach for first win under Albert Riera

 Goals: 1-0 Brown 24’ (assist: Bahoya), 2-0 Amaimouni-Echghouyab 34’ (assist: Bahoya), 3-0 Knauff 75’

-Riera's home debut brought the desired outcome as Eintracht earned an emphatic victory over Gladbach.
+Albert Riera's home debut brought the desired outcome as Frankfurt earned an emphatic victory over Gladbach.
 The Spanish coach, who took over following a disappointing run of form, saw his side produce a clinical performance at Deutsche Bank Park.

 The hosts were forced into three changes from their 1-1 draw at Union Berlin, with the suspended Oscar Höjlund and injured duo Arthur Theate and Farès Chaïbi making way for Aurèle Amenda, Jean-Mattéo Bahoya and debutant starter Ayoube Amaimouni-Echghouyab.